serinko/python_crash_course_book/part_2_projects/downloading_data/README.md

 | reader = csv.reader(*file.csv*) | pass the file to the object |
 | next(reader) | pass the next line (in our case the header) |

+### Parsing the CSV File Headers & Their Positions